Skip to main content

 Bill Summary

-The bill requires an oil and gas operator in the state (operator), on or before January 31 January 1 , 2024, and at least annually quarterly thereafter, to report information to the Colorado oil and gas conservation commission (commission) regarding the operator's use of water entering, utilized at, or exiting each of the operator's oil and gas locations, including information on the recycling and reuse of produced water .
+The act requires an oil and gas operator in the state (operator), on or before September 1, 2023, on a monthly basis, with respect to each oil and gas well, and on or before January 1, 2024, and quarterly thereafter, with respect to the operator's oil and gas operations generally, to report information to the Colorado oil and gas conservation commission (commission) regarding the operator's use of water entering, utilized at, or exiting each of the operator's wells or oil and gas locations, including information on the recycling and reuse of produced water.

-From the information reported to the commission under the bill, the commission is required to:
+From the information reported to the commission under the act, the commission is required to:

 • Include the information as part of the commission's annual reporting on cumulative impacts of oil and gas operations; and

-• Report to the division of administration (division) in the department of public health and environment, on a per-incident basis, any indication of technologically enhanced naturally occurring radioactive material or PFAS chemicals present in produced water; and legislative energy committees a summary of the reported information on or before April 1, 2025.
+• Report to the legislative energy committees a summary of the reported information on or before April 1, 2025.

 Status